-I am excited to begin the 2017-2018 school year at Fred Moodry Intermediate School.
-This is my 21st year teaching in the Anaconda School District and my second year at FMIS.
-I taught K-5 PE several years ago, and am very excited to have the opportunity to return to the PE department teaching 3-6th grade.
-I look forward to seeing some familiar faces and meeting new ones.
+I am excited to begin the 2018-2019 school year at Fred Moodry Intermediate School.
+This is my 22nd year teaching in the Anaconda School District and my third year at FMIS.

 Teaching your child is a tremendous responsibility and I will do my best to ensure that each student has a safe and motivating learning experience in this upcoming year.
 However I cannot do this without the help of you, the parents.
 We are partners in the learning process.

 I believe that parent-teacher relationships are necessary for maximum school success.
 Throughout the year I will communicate through my website, notes, telephone call, emails, report cards and parent teacher conferences.
 I encourage you to contact me if you have any questions or concerns at any time.
 You can call me at the school, send me a written note or contact me via email.

 8:20-9:12 5/6 Grade 5/6 Grade 5/6 Grade 5/6 Grade 8:20- 9:05 Homeroom

 9:14-10:06 Case Flynn Blume Tesson 9:15-9:45 Extra PE

 10:08-11:00 Hogan Gates Peet Tozzi 9:45-10:15 Extra PE